Segmented strings and holography: Introduction

 In order to remedy this situation in this paper we propose that for a consistent recovery for an $M$ one should take it together with its propagating strings.
 As is well-known, unlike point-like objects, the quantization of extended ones like strings puts nontrivial constraints on $M$.
 Moreover, taking strings into account there are much more degrees of freedom to be considered than in the point particle limit.
 These degrees of freedom are naively expected to be the ones that should somehow be connected to subsystems and their causal diamonds in a holographic manner.
 Finally we note that entertaining this idea seems natural since after all it was string theory as a consistent quantum gravity theory which produced the first successful implementation for the idea of holography.
 Then it is time to put strings back into the mixture of ideas on quantum entanglement and emergent spacetime.

-Looking at the space of subsystems or more precisely on the moduli space of causal diamonds\cite{Myers}, or kinematic space regarded as the space of extremal surfaces\cite{Czech}, amounts to discretization of the boundary into causal sets.
-If we would like to relate them to stringy information on the bulk side as well, then one should consider a discretized version of string theory.
+Looking at the space of subsystems or more precisely on the moduli space of causal diamonds for ball-shaped regions\cite{Myers} (or kinematic space) regarded as the space of extremal surfaces\cite{Czech}, amounts to discretization of the boundary into causal sets.
+If we would like to relate them to stringy information on the bulk side, then one should consider a discretized version of string theory.
 Luckily a discretization of that kind already exists under the name as the theory of segmented strings\cite{Callebaut, DV1,Gubser,DV2}.

 In this paper we are establishing a connection between segmented strings of the bulk and causal diamonds of the boundary by studying the simplest example of a quantum state which has a classical holographic dual namely the $CFT_d$ vacuum in $d$-dimensional Minkowski space ${\mathbb R}^{d-1,1}$.
 As is well-known this state is dual to pure $AdS_{d+1}$.